 What might be options of places to study?

-Once your student has considered what he needs in a good study space, he can look around his campus, and the neighborhood around campus, to consider his options.
+Once your student has considered what they need in a good study space, they can look around campus and the neighborhood around campus, to consider the options.

 - The residence hall may have a study lounge or library.
 This will provide fewer distractions and may be quieter, but won’t require leaving the building.

 - The college library is an obvious option.
 Students can often find out of the way corners where they can settle in undisturbed.
-Wireless internet is available, as well as easy access to reference materials.
+Internet is available, as well as easy access to reference materials.

 - Depending on its location, a town or community library may provide a good place to settle in away from college distractions.

 - If the weather cooperates, studying outside on a lawn or bench can be pleasant, although there are likely to be distractions.